 The tonsils are two clusters of tissue located on both sides of the back of the throat.
 Adenoids sit high in the throat behind the nose and the roof of the mouth.
-Tonsils and adenoids are often removed when they become enlarged and block the upper airway, leading to breathing difficulty.
+Tonsil removal and adenoid removal often occurs when they become enlarged and block the upper airway, leading to breathing difficulty.
 They are also removed when recurrence of tonsil infections or strep throat cannot be successfully treated by antibiotics.
 The surgery is most often performed on children.

 The procedure to remove the tonsils is called a tonsillectomy; excision of the adenoids is an adenoidectomy.
 Both procedures are often performed at the same time; hence the surgery is known as a tonsillectomy and adenoidectomy, or T&A.